 The Department for Education introduced a statutory duty for schools to promote British Values more actively, and to ensure they are taught in schools.
 It states that there is a need to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
-At Longlands Primary School these values are taught through our broad, balanced and enriched curriculum in addition to being a fundamental part of our school ethos.
+At Longlands Primary School these values are taught through delivering a broad, balanced and enriched curriculum in addition to being a fundamental part of our school ethos and everyday life.

-Our school Behaviour Policy involves rewards and sanctions; this is shared through all aspects of school life and also shared with parents, carers and children from Reception to Year 6.
+Our school Behaviour Policy involves rewards and consequences; this is shared through all aspects of school life and also shared with parents, carers and children from Reception to Year 6.

 The Rule of Law

-A consistently applied Behaviour Policy is shared with the children and visible in all areas of the school.
-Expectations are reinforced regularly and opportunities are sought frequently to praise positive choices.
+School rules – our five school rules are shared with all pupils, these are the foundation of our school ethos; they are visible in all areas of the school.
+Expectations are reinforced regularly through assemblies and PSHE and opportunities are sought frequently to praise positive choices.
 Pupils’ modelling behaviour consistent with the school’s high expectations are recognised and used as role models to others.
-Trained Peer Mediators (Year 5/6) operate on the playground to support children and help them to talk through poor behaviour choices and discuss strategies they may use to resolve conflict.

 Through assemblies and the school’s PSHE/Citizenship curriculum, children develop an understanding of law appropriate to their age.
 Access to high quality text gives pupils a safe way of exploring the ‘breaking’ of laws and an opportunity to discuss consequences when this occurs.